jfedor2/hid-remapper/custom-boards/README.md

 This document describes how to have custom HID Remapper boards manufactured using the provided design files at a service like JLCPCB.
 If you'd rather make the device using a Raspberry Pi Pico, see [here](../HARDWARE.md) for details on that option.

-There are three versions, imaginatively named v1, v2 and v3. v1 and v2 are equivalent to the dual Pico variant when it comes to functionality and device compatibility. v3 is equivalent to the single Pico variant.
+There are four versions, imaginatively named v1, v2, v3 and v4. v1 and v2 are equivalent to the dual Pico variant when it comes to functionality and device compatibility. v3 and v4 are equivalent to the single Pico variant.

 ![Custom HID Remapper boards](../images/custom-boards.jpg)